Skip to main content

 • Cuts budget to ₹1L/month to "be safe."

-• 6 months later, revenue is flat, competitors have 10× more brand mentions in their category, and the CAC to catch up has doubled.
+• Six months later, revenue is flat, competitors have 10× more brand mentions in their category, and the CAC needed to catch up has doubled.

 The test we run with founders

 2. What's your payback window?
-(3 months for e-commerce, 9 months for SaaS, 18 months for B2B services.)
+(3 months for D2C; 9–15 months for SaaS; 18–24 months for B2B services.
+Capital-intensive verticals like insurance can run longer.)

-3. What's the cheapest CAC you've ever achieved?
+3. What's the cheapest CAC you've ever achieved, and do you understand the conditions that produced it?

-With those three inputs, we can model the minimum budget that makes the target mathematically possible — and the minimum budget that makes the target likely, given compounding.
+With those three inputs, we model two budget numbers: the minimum that makes the target mathematically possible (high-risk, no slack), and the minimum that makes the target likely given compounding (lower-risk, includes the 60% investment layer).

-In almost every case the "likely" number is 2–3× larger than the "possible" number.
+In almost every case, the "likely" number is 2–3× larger than the "possible" number.
 Founders default to "possible," then wonder why they don't hit.
+The "possible" number is a single bullet; the "likely" number is the magazine.

 The reframe